Polynomial Siegel disks are typically Jordan domains: Outline of the proof

-Now we repeat the above process on $h$.
-Since each time the number of the attracting periodic cycles is increased by at least one, there are two possibilities.
-The first one is that we get an inequality like (\ref{es1}) at some step, and therefore get where the number of the recursive steps is not greater than $d-3$.
-The second one is that we get a pair of integers $k' > m' \ge 0$ with $k' - m' = k- m$ and a polynomial map $g \in \mathcal{P}^d_{\alpha}$ which has $d-2$ periodic attracting cycles, each of which attracts a critical point, and moreover, the boundary of the Siegel disk centered at the origin contains the critical point $1$, such that where the number of the recursive steps is not greater than $d-2$.
+Note that $k' - m' = k - m$ and thus $\delta' < |e^{2 k'\pi i \alpha} - e^{2 m'\pi i \alpha}| = |e^{2 k\pi i \alpha} - e^{2 m\pi i \alpha}| < \delta$.
+We can thus repeat the above process on $g$.
+Since each time the number of the attracting periodic cycles is increased by at least one and the number of periodic attracting cycles is not more than $d-2$ (one of the critical point is contained in the boundary of the Siegel disk), we have the following two possibilities.
+The first possibility is that we get an inequality like (\ref{es1}) after not more than $d-2$ steps, and therefore, where the number of the recursive steps is not greater than $d-2$.
+The second possibility is that we finally get a map in $\Sigma_\alpha^d$ which has $d-2$ attracting periodic cycles in $\Bbb C$, each of which attracts a finite critical point, and a pair of integers $k' > m' \ge 0$ with $k' - m' = k- m$, such that where the number of the recursive steps is not greater than $d-2$.

-If the first possibility occurs, then we get (\ref{choice-1}) and we go to $\bold{Step\:\:III}$ directly.
-So suppose that the second possibility occurs and we get the above polynomial map $g$ which satisfies (\ref{choice-2}).
+If the first possibility occurs, that is, we get (\ref{choice-1}), then we skip Step II and draw the conclusion.
+If the second possibility occurs, we go to Step II.

 $\bold{Step\:\:II}$.
-Note that $g$ has $d-2$ attracting cycles and exactly one critical point, $1$, on the boundary of the Siegel disk centered at the origin.
+Recall that $g$ has $d-2$ attracting cycles in $\Bbb C$, and exactly one critical point, $1$, on the boundary of the Siegel disk centered at the origin, and satisfies (\ref{choice-2}).
 We will repeat the following process by induction.

-Suppose $g$ has $l+1$ attracting cycles and $d - l -2$ critical points on the boundary of the Siegel disk which satisfy orbit relations as given in Key-Lemma 4.
-By Key-Lemma 4, we can embed $g$ in a holomorphic family such that $h_{c_{d-2}}$ has $l$ attracting cycles with constant multipliers $t_1, \cdots, t_{l}$, and all the orbit relations among the critical points on the boundary of the Siegel disk, are preserved, that is, $h_{c_{d-2}}^{k_i}(1) = c_i$, $1 \le i \le d-l-3$, where $c_i$, $1 \le i \le d-3$, are determined by $d-3$ irreducible polynomial equations $P_i(c_i, c_{d-2}) = 0$.
-Note that we start from $l= d-3$ and the point $1$ is the only critical point on the boundary of the Siegel disk.
+Suppose for some integer $0 \le l \le d-3$, $g$ has $l+1$ attracting cycles and $d - l -2$ critical points on the boundary of the Siegel disk which satisfy orbit relations as given in Key Lemma 4.
+By Key Lemma 4, there is a compact Riemann surface $S$ and two finite subsets $Z$ and $P$ of $S$, such that $g$ can be embedded into the holomorphic family where all $c_i$ are meromorphic functions in $S$ with $Z$ and $P$ being respectively the sets of zeros and the poles of $c_i$, $1 \le i \le d-2$, and moreover, \begin{itemize} \item[1.] each $h_{t}$ has $l$ attracting cycles with constant multipliers $t_1, \cdots, t_{l}$, \item[2.] all the orbit relations among the critical points on the boundary of the Siegel disk, are preserved, that is, $h_{t}^{k_i}(1) = c_i$, $1 \le i \le d-l-3$. \end{itemize} Note that we start from $l= d-3$ and the point $1$ is the only critical point on the boundary of the Siegel disk.
 So in the beginning there are no orbit relations among critical points on the boundary of the Siegel disk.